Clergy

 Rabbi Jarrod R. Grover serves as the Senior Rabbi and mara d’atra of Beth Tikvah Synagogue in Toronto.
 He joined the congregation at the age of 28, fresh from rabbinical school, and has proudly served the community throughout his rabbinic career.

-A respected figure in interfaith dialogue, Rabbi Grover has been an invited lecturer at churches across North America, where he shares Jewish perspectives on scripture, ethics, and contemporary issues, fostering mutual understanding and respect between communities.
+A respected figure in interfaith engagement, Rabbi Grover is a sought-after lecturer at churches and faith institutions across North America, where he presents Jewish perspectives on scripture, ethics, and contemporary issues, fostering meaningful dialogue and mutual respect between communities.

-He has served in leadership roles for the interdenominational Toronto Board of Rabbis, Ontario Region of the Rabbinical Assembly, and Toronto Community Mikvah.
-He is also a member of the Toronto Police Chief’s Jewish Community Consultative Committee and sits on the Rabbinic Cabinets of the Jewish Federations of North America, Israel Bonds, and Hillel Ontario.
+He has served in senior leadership roles within the interdenominational Toronto Board of Rabbis, the Ontario Region of the Rabbinical Assembly, and the Toronto Community Mikvah.
+He is a member of the Toronto Police Chief’s Jewish Community Consultative Committee and currently serves as a Chaplain with the Toronto Police Service.
+He also serves as the Religious and Ethical Advisor to Jewish Free Loan Toronto.
+In addition, he sits on the Rabbinic Cabinets of the Jewish Federations of North America, Israel Bonds, and Hillel Ontario.

 To get in touch with Rabbi Grover, please email his assistant at rabbis.assistant@bethtikvahtoronto.org